TKaz2/coffee-sales-analysis-/README.md

 - Investigated price changes over time
 - Analyzed flavour popularity over time

 Work in progress as data between Nov to Feb inclusive is unavailable.
-Will reanalyze data in the future.
-Currently, analysis on already present data has been made.
+Will reanalyze and polish project in the future.